barumau/pandunia/english/abc.md

 > **mi wide tu :)** = I see you.
 > **mi no wide tu :(** = I don't see you.

+## Word structure

+The most common word structure in Pandunia is CVCV, where C is a consonant and V is a vowel.

+The heaviest possible word is CLVCCVC, where L is a liquid consonant (l or r).
+For example **kristal** is such a word.

+Initial consonants are restricted to:

+1. Any single consonant except /ŋ/
+2. Stop + liquid
+    - pl, bl, kl, gl
+    - pr, br, tr, dr, kr, gr

+Middle consonant clusters are restricted to:

+1. Resonant (m, n, ŋ, l, r) + stop or affricate
+    - mp, mb, nt, nd, nk, ng, nc, nj
+    - lp, lb, lt, ld, lk, lg
+    - rp, rb, rt, rd, rk, rg
+2. Resonant + silibant
+    - ns, ls, rs
+    - nz, lz, rz
+    - nx, lx, rx
+3. Silibant + stop
+    - st, sp, sk
+4. Stop + liquid (see above)

+Allowed final consonants are:
+m, n, ng, l, r, s, x